meteor/tutorials/content/react/step08.md

 {{> DiffBox step="8.4" tutorialName="simple-todos-react"}}

+We also need to import that configuration code in our client side entrypoint:

+{{> DiffBox step="8.5" tutorialName="simple-todos-react"}}

 ### Adding user-related functionality

 Now users can create accounts and log into your app!
 This is very nice, but logging in and out isn't very useful yet.
 Let's add two features: